byuccl/dac_sdc_2022/_labs/lab_scheduling.md

 Add additional constraints to your ILP formulation to prevent long combinational chaining.
 It's up to you to come up with a solution for this.
 In my solutions I use a recursive function to search for all combinational paths that exist from one Instruction (I<sub>1</sub>) to another (I<sub>2</sub>) that exceed the target period, and esure that S(I<sub>2</sub>) > S(I<sub>1</sub>).
 This will be challenging, and I don't expect everyone to finish this part, which is why it is worth less points than the previous section.

-##  Report (10% of grade)
+## Submission and Report (10% of grade)

-# TBD

-\begin{enumerate}
+  1. Submit your code on Github using the tag `lab3_submission`
-\item Submit a report containing the following items:
+  2. Include a short PDF report, located at `lab_scheduling/report.pdf`.
+Include the following items:
-\begin{itemize}
-	  \item Your name
-		\item Why did we need to include the terminating NOP instruction in our problem formulation?
+    * Why did we need to include the terminating NOP instruction in our problem formulation?
-		\item Given an example of something else you could use ILP for.
+	  * Given an example of something else you could use ILP for.
 Try to come up with something relating to your research.
-		\item Include the {\tt scheduling.legup.rpt} for the {\tt simple} and {\tt simple\_unrolled} programs.

-		\item If you completed Part 3, explain in a paragraph the approach you took.
+	  * If you completed Part 3, explain in a paragraph the approach you took.

-		\item Feedback:
-		\begin{itemize}
-		\item How many hours you spent on the assignment?
-		\item How challenging was the C++ coding?
-		\item Anything you liked?
-		\item Anything you didn't like?
-Or anything you would change?
-		\item Did you find the assignment worthwhile?
-Why or why not?
-		\end{itemize}

-\end{itemize}

-\item Submit your source code.
-If you only change the one .cpp file, then only submit that file.
-\end{enumerate}

-\section{Submission Instructions}
-Submit your report and source code to \href{mailto:jgoeders@byu.edu}{jgoeders@byu.edu} with the subject: 625 Asst3

-\end{document}